 Where are you going?
 I was in Istanbul and surrounding areas last month, very safe.

 Istanbul has many European tourists, and itself has a very European flare.
 The weather is still spring-like, probably still need a sweater, pants.
-There isn't a dress code per say over 7 years ago
+There isn't a dress code per say almost 8 years ago

 Rafaella, Turkey is pretty cosmopolitan, especially the big cities.
 As in most places though, there are more conservative values in remote and rural areas. nothing extreme, but those cut-off shorts that leave nothing to the imagination should be saved for the tourist resorts.